 These key items should help you respond to common injuries and ailments.
 But do remember, if there’s any sign of a more serious problem or you’re not sure of the cause, it’s always best to contact a medical professional for advice.

 Add any medication or equipment which is essential to your own child’s needs.
 And make sure you know how to use each item, so you’re not reading instructions in an emergency situation.
 Download and print our baby first aid checklist:

 You can attend a baby first aid course specifically designed for new parents and carers to learn how to recognise and react in emergency situations.
-Of course, you hope they’re skills you’ll never have to use, but it can help to give you peace of mind.
+Of course, these are skills you hope you’ll never have to use, but being armed with the relevant knowledge can help to give you peace of mind.

 Among other things, you can expect to learn what to do if your baby:

 There is often plenty of time for questions, so if you have any specific worries or concerns, it’s worth noting them down to ask on the day.

 You can attend a baby first aid class at any point, on your own or with a partner and either before or after your baby is born.

 In most cases you can bring your small baby with you but check with the course provider first.

 Even if you’ve already done a regular first aid course in the past, it can be worth attending one when you’re having a baby.
 There are some cases where newborn first aid is quite different from the adult version, for example when performing CPR or helping a choking infant.